Marc Richards: International career

 He has been capped at England under-18 and under-20 levels.
 He scored in an under-20 international friendly against Finland in 76 minutes after coming on as a substitute for Arsenal's John Halls on 57 minutes.

 Style of play

 An accomplished set piece taker, he is also a goalscorer from open play.
 He can also hold the ball up well for his teammates.
 In five years at Port Vale he scored 15 of his 20 penalties, a success rate of 75%.
 Former Port Vale teammate Tom Pope described him as a "natural goalscorer".

 Coaching career

 Richards returned to their former club, Northampton Town, as a youth team coach in June 2018.
 He was named as Assistant Professional Development Phase Coach in September 2020 and promoted to first-team coach the following year.
+On 14 March 2026, Richards and Shane Goddard switched roles temporarily with Richards becoming Under 18's manager.
+Richards left the club three months later.

 Personal life

-Richards has three children (as of January 2015).
-He describes himself as a "laid-back guy".
+Richards describes himself as a "laid-back guy".
 He won Soccer AM's Crossbar Challenge at Vale Park in 2009.